 5.1 Provide the name of the funding portal the issuer is using to conduct its crowdfunding distribution.
-If the issuer is using a funding portal that is operated by a registered dealer, it must also provide the name of the registered dealer.
+If the issuer is using a funding portal that is operated by a registered dealer, provide the name of the registered dealer.

-Instruction: The offering document can only be posted on one funding portal.
+Instruction: This offering document must not be posted on more than one funding portal.

-- 5.2 Indicate all the jurisdictions (Canadian provinces and territories) where the issuer intends to raise funds and make this offering document available. - Ontario Alberta \square Newfoundland and \square Labrador British Columbia Prince Edward Island \square Manitoba \square □ Northwest Territories Ouébec \square New Brunswick □ Nova Scotia \square Saskatchewan \square Nunavut Yukon - 5.3 Provide the following information with respect to the crowdfunding distribution: - (a) the date before which the issuer must have raised the minimum offering amount for the closing of the distribution (no later than 90 days after the date this offering document is first made available on the funding portal); and - (b) the date(s) and description of any amendment(s) made to this offering document, if any.
+□ Alberta □ Newfoundland and □ Ontario □ British Columbia □ Labrador □ Prince Edward Island □ Manitoba □ Northwest Territories □ New Brunswick □ Nova Scotia □ Saskatchewan □ Nunavut □ Yukon

+- 5.3 Provide the following information with respect to the crowdfunding distribution: - (a) the date before which the issuer must have raised the minimum offering amount for the closing of the distribution (no later than 90 days after the date this offering document is first made available on the funding portal); - (b) the date(s) and description of amendment(s) made to this offering document, if any.

-Instruction: An amendment to the offering document cannot modify the date in (a).
+Instruction: An amendment to the offering document must not change the date referred to under paragraph (a).

-- 5.4 Indicate the type of eligible securities offered. - \Box Common shares - \Box Non-convertible preference shares - \Box Securities convertible into common shares - □ Securities convertible into non-convertible preference shares - \Box Non-convertible debt linked to a fixed interest rate - \Box Non-convertible debt linked to a floating interest rate - □ Limited partnership units - 5.5 The securities offered have the following rights, restrictions and conditions:
+5.4 Indicate the type of eligible securities offered. ☐ Common shares ☐ Non-convertible preference shares ☐ Securities convertible into common shares ☐ Securities convertible into non-convertible preference shares ☐ Non-convertible debt linked to a fixed interest rate ☐ Non-convertible debt linked to a floating interest rate ☐ Limited partnership units ☐ Shares in the capital of an association.
+Specify type of shares (e.g. membership, investment, preference, etc.): 5.5 The securities offered have the following rights, restrictions and conditions: □ voting rights; ☐ dividends or interests (describe any right to receive dividends or interest); ☐ rights on dissolution; □ conversion rights (describe what each security is convertible into); □ tag-along rights; □ drag-along rights; □ pre-emptive rights; □ other (describe the rights).
+Instr uction: This information is found in the organizing documents referred to in item 3.3.

-- \Box Voting rights

-- Dividends or interests (describe any right to receive dividends or interest)

-- □ Rights on dissolution

-- Conversion rights (describe what each security is convertible into)

-- □ Tag-along rights

-- \Box Drag-along rights

-- \Box Pre-emptive rights

-- \Box Other (describe the rights).

-Instructions: This information is usually found in the organizing documents referred to in item 3.3.

 5.6 Provide a brief summary of any other material restrictions or conditions that attach to the eligible securities being offered, such as tag-along, drag along or pre-emptive rights.

-Instructions: The restrictions and conditions to be described here are generally found in by-laws, shareholder's agreements or limited partnership agreements.
+Instruction: The restrictions and conditions required to be described here are found in by-laws,

+$shareholder's \ agreements \ or \ limited \ partnership \ agreements.$